-The cumulative effects of past, present, and future actions, combined with potential impacts of the actions in this amendment on the biophysical environment are expected to be negligible.
-Avoidance, minimization, and mitigation are not necessary for the successful implementation of the proposed actions in this amendment.
+The cumulative effects of past, present, and future actions, combined with potential impacts of the actions in this amendment, on the biophysical environment are expected to be negligible.
+Thus, avoidance, minimization, and mitigation are not necessary.

 11. Monitor the cumulative effects of the selected alternatives and adopt management.